 FAQs & Bike Facts

-What will the Bike Master Plan include?
-What will it not include?
+What does the Bike Master Plan include?
+What does it not include?

-The Bike Master Plan document will include specific actions for the City to take to improve bicycling.
-These will fall into three primary categories: Programs, Policies, and Bicycle Network.
-The Plan will include a citywide bicycle network map (the Vision Network), identifying where bike facilities are most needed.
-Though the Plan will not include specific recommendations for bicycle facility types on a block-by-block basis, it will include technical decision-making guidance so that those details can be determined later, once projects are ready to be built.
+The Bike Master Plan document includes specific actions for the City to take to improve bicycling.
+These fall into three primary categories: Programs, Policies, and Bicycle Network.
+The Plan includes a citywide bicycle network map (the Vision Network), identifying where bike facilities are most needed.
+Though the Plan does not include specific recommendations for bicycle facility types on a block-by-block basis, rather it includes technical decision-making guidance so that those details can be determined later, once projects are ready to be built.

 We have a great trail network.
 Why do we need on-street bike facilities?